 - the current risk level he or she poses to the public.

-The Sex Offender Registry Board notifies the offender in writing of his final classification level.
+The Sex Offender Registry Board notifies the offender in writing of their final classification level.
 The offender then must register with the Sex Offender Registry Board as a Level 1 (low risk) or with the police as a Level 2 (moderate risk) or Level 3 (high risk).
 The level speaks to the degree of danger and risk to reoffend.